 The gem of the Ohio National Parks sites is 32,572 acres of respite from the urban areas of Cleveland and Akron.

 The valley is home to several communities and has lots of in holdings, which gives the park a very different feel than most national parks.
 It feels more like a recreation area mixed with a historical park.
-Still, it has a subtle grace which is inviting.
+Still, it has a subtle grace that is inviting.

 Bring your hiking shoes or bike to take advantage of the park’s number one attraction: the Towpath Trail which follows the old towpath of the Ohio and Erie Canal through the middle of the valley.

-For more information on the park, check out Bonnie’s in depth article on spending two days in the park.
+For more information on the park, check out Bonnie’s in-depth article on spending two days in the park.

 James A. Garfield National Historic Site

 Located near the northeast corner of the state, the James A. Garfield NHS preserves the adult home of President Garfield in Mentor.

 Garfield was the 20th president of the US and was a major general in the Union Army during the Civil War.
 He fought at the battles of Shiloh and Chickamauga and went on to represent Ohio in Congress.

 He was a compromise choice at the Republican convention and went on to do a front porch campaign from his house in Mentor.
 The house was relatively small when he lived there and reporters covering the campaign would have to camp out on his lawn.
 His home became so popular, it was a stop on the railroad which ran along the rear of his property.